deoqc/demeteorizer-buildpack/README.md

 # Demeteorizer Buildpack

-A fork of the popular [Meteor Buildpack Horse](https://github.com/AdmitHub/meteor-buildpack-horse) that uses [Demeteorizer](https://github.com/onmodulus/demeteorizer) to allow installing a TypeScript app.
+A fork of the popular [Meteor Buildpack Horse](https://github.com/AdmitHub/meteor-buildpack-horse) that uses [Demeteorizer](https://github.com/onmodulus/demeteorizer) to allow installing a [TypeScript](http://typescriptlang.org) app.
+(It should also work with non-TypeScript apps.)

+## Prepare your app

+The buildpack assumes, that all definition files are part of your code.
+So if you you're using the [Meteor TypeScript libraries](meteor-typescript/meteor-typescript-libs) make sure to copy the definitions.

+## Setup deployment

 To use this with your meteor app and heroku: